FabioRagazzi/PASSWAN/README.md

 * Press **Enter**

 ## Use
-* Add your accounts information at the top of the file "swan.py", following the example given
+* Add your account information at the top of the file "swan.py", following the example given in "swan.py"
-* The accounts order of appearence in the file "swan.py" will be the same displayed in the application
+* The order in which the accounts appear in the file "swan.py" will be the same displayed in the application
 * The field "password_id" is the unique password identifier, ranging from "000" to "999"
 * The field "version" is useful for changing the password, it can be any character
 * The field "character_list" can be set to **NUM**, **BASIC**, **PAYPAL**, **FULL** in order to specify different